-There are over 200 species of prickly pears, many of which hybridize quite easily with each other.
-For instance, the Opuntia leucotricha, or arborescent prickly pear, is a large, tree-like variety that can grow up to sixteen feet tall in the Mexican desert!
-More commonly grown by gardeners is the Opuntia aciculate, an ornamental cactus is known for its yellow and red spines, is a popular choice for outdoor gardeners.
+Over 200 species of prickly pear cactuses exist, many of which hybridize quite easily.
+For instance, the Opuntia leucotricha, or arborescent prickly pear, is a large, tree-like variety that can grow up to sixteen feet tall in the Mexican desert (probably not the best choice for an indoor houseplant).
+Opuntia aciculate, an ornamental cactus known for its yellow and red spines, is a popular choice for outdoor gardeners.
 But miniature prickly pear cactuses—like Opuntia aurea (golden beavertail prickly pear) or Opuntia microdasys (bunny ear cactus)—are the best choices for indoor growing.
 Their colorful flowers with brighten your space without overwhelming the pot or the room.